 Applications for admission to the master's program will be considered on an annual basis.
-Students will be admitted to either a part-time or a full-time cohort at the beginning of the respective cohort's program cycle.
-The program cycle for the part-time cohort begins each summer semester, and the program cycle for the full-time cohort begins each fall semester.
-Courses must be taken in sequence, and no additional persons will be admitted to a particular cohort after the beginning of the first term of the required curriculum.
-Individuals who drop out of a cohort to which they have been admitted will be considered for admission at the beginning of the next new cohort cycle relating to their status as part-time or full-time.
+Students will be admitted to either a part-time or a full-time cohort at the beginning of each summer session.
+Courses are taken in sequence, and no additional persons will be admitted to a particular cohort after the beginning of the first term of the required curriculum.
+Individuals who drop out of a cohort to which they have been admitted will be considered for admission at the beginning of the next new cohort cycle.

 Prospective students are encouraged to apply as early as possible.
-Those who wish to study as part-time students are asked to have their applications on file prior to the second Friday in January.
-Persons who wish to be full-time students are requested to apply prior to the first Friday in February.
+Those who wish to study as either parttime or full-time are requested to apply prior to March 1.

-certification in a standard teaching field documentation of a minimum of three years of successful teaching experience letter of recommendation from immediate supervisor plus two additional letters from persons qualified to assess the applicants readiness for graduate study GPA on last sixty hours of undergraduate work GRE or MAT scores writing examination resume according to department guidelines interview reference checks other standardized test scores portfolio or other evidence of successful leadership experiences
+certification in a standard teaching field other standardized test scores portfolio or other evidence of successful leaching experience successful leadership experiences letter of recommendation from immediate supervisor plus two additional letters from persons qualified to assess the applicants readiness for graduate study GPA on last sixty hours of undergraduate work; GPA in major GRE or MAT scores writing examination resume interview reference checks